chainwayxyz/citrea-docs/community/citrea-meetups/meetup-guide.md

 # Meetup Guide

-Here's a short list for Citrea meetup organizers to check regarding hosting a Citrea meetup.
+Here's a short list for Citrea Meetup organizers to check regarding hosting a Citrea Meetup.
 Details & topics can be discussed further upon the application.

 ## Before the Meetup